LucasR29/khiza-backend/README.md

 4. Docker Deployment:

    - To deploy the application using Docker, ensure you have Docker installed and running on your system.
-   - Make sure the .env file at the root contains the correct configuration with your Reservoir API Key.
+   - The .env file at the root already contains the correct configuration, you just need to put in your Reservoir API Key.
    - Build the Docker image:

      ```